AngeliaZddl/CSE15L_Lab_Report/Lab_Report_2.md

 ### Description

-Before the change, the code will run an error if there is only an open bracket following the last link.
-However we are supposed to return the links before that in the output.
-To fix this symptom, I add a if condition to check if there is a close bracket following the open bracket.
+Before the change, the code will run an error if there is an open bracket following the link without a close one.
+To fix this error and return the links in the output, I add a if condition to check if there is a close bracket following the open bracket.
+If not, break the while loop and return the links before this open bracket.

 ***Thank you***